Arthur Jafa: Artistic career

-Jafa also has worked on a number of music videos and was the director of photography on videos for Solange's "Don't Touch My Hair" and "Cranes in the Sky."
+Jafa also has worked on a number of music videos and was the director of photography on videos for Solange's Don't Touch My Hair and Cranes in the Sky.
 He was included in the 2017 ArtReview Power 100 list.

-Jafa co-founded TNEG along with Malik Sayeed, a "motion picture studio whose goal is to create a black cinema as culturally, socially, and economically central to the 21st century as was black music to the 20th century".
-TNEG has produced a number of works such as Dreams Are Colder Than Death and the music video for Jay-Z's song "4:44".
+Jafa co-founded TNEG along with Malik Hassan Sayeed, a "motion picture studio whose goal is to create a black cinema as culturally, socially, and economically central to the 21st century as was black music to the 20th century".
+TNEG has produced a number of works such as Dreams Are Colder Than Death and the music video for Jay-Z's song 4:44.

-In 2018, Jafa released the approximately forty minute-long video essay entitled The White Album, which uses found video clips from CCTV, cell phones, documentaries, and more to explore whiteness and racism in the United States of America.
+In 2018, Jafa released the approximately forty-minute-long video essay entitled The White Album, which uses found video clips from CCTV, cell phones, documentaries, and more to explore whiteness and racism in the United States of America.
 He was awarded the Golden Lion for best artist at the 2019 Venice Biennale for The White Album.

-In 2020, he produced a music video for Kanye West's single "Wash Us in the Blood".
+In 2020, he produced a music video for Kanye West's single Wash Us in the Blood.

+As of 2021, the artists's work is represented by Gladstone Gallery.
 He is currently working on a project that is a feature film that focuses on how black music has greatly influenced American culture.

-His work is represented by Gavin Brown's Enterprise.
+In 2023, Jafa was nominated for the Deutsche Börse Photography Foundation Prize for his 2022 exhibition Live Evil at LUMA Arles in Arles, France.
+His work was featured alongside fellow Prize nominees Bieke Depoorter, Samuel Fosso, and Frida Orupabo at the Photographers’ Gallery, London, which opened in March 2023.